 Rose Mountain Farm is situated in the valley of Big Horse Creek, North Carolina.
-We produce mixed veggies and pastured pigs.
-This capital will triple my growing area and extend my growing season.
+They produce mixed veggies and pastured pigs.
+This business loan will triple the farm's growing area and extend their growing season.

 Given the steep slope of most mountain properties, terracing is needed.
-Additionally, adding a second high tunnel and four caterpillar tunnels will extend my production and allow for a part-time employee.
-With the expanded area and extended season, I will be adding a second Saturday market and diversifying my crop mix with new vegetable varieties.
+Additionally, adding a second high tunnel and four caterpillar tunnels will extend farm production and allow for bringing on a part-time employee.
+With the expanded area and extended season, they will add a second Saturday market and diversif their crop mix with new vegetable varieties.

-Accessing funds through a Steward loan for this expansion will allow my project to move forward more quickly and smoothly.
-Having the ability to hire a few hands sporadically when construction requires, and assistance with markets takes capital.
-Dozing for the terracing is expensive and it needs to be done all in one visit so that I do not have to endure the cost of equipment transportation more than once.
-I want to work with Steward because of their business model and my ability to invite my community to share in the success of my farm business.
+Accessing a Steward loan for this expansion will allow Rose Mountain's project to move forward more quickly and smoothly, providing the financial capacity to hire a few hands when construction requires and expand their markets.
+Bulldozing for the terracing is expensive and it needs to be done all in one visit, so that owner Ann Rose does not have to endure the cost of equipment transportation more than once.
+Her reason for wanting to work with Steward was because of their business model and her ability to invite her community to particpate in the growth and success of her farm business.

 Good morning to all from Rose Mountain Farm,

 I am in full swing with tunnels in place and new beds fully planted.
 My second season CSA starts Friday.
 I feel like the luckiest farmer ever.
 Your support and that I have gotten rain almost weekly.
 The water storage tank has been a true necessity in between mountain showers.
 The first tomatoes are going to market Friday and the first delivery to Pie on the Mountain is scheduled Wednesday.
 My anchor restaurant.

 The strawberry field has been a much biger challenge than I expected.
 Racoons and groundhogs like strawberries too!
 No needto elaborate on that is going for them.
 Snicker.